 - Create your project folder and connect it with the virtual environment:

-- Bind virtual environment with the current working directory:
+- Bind the virtual environment with the current working directory:

 - Add C:\OpenSSL-Win32\bin to the system PATH.

 - When installing Scrapy, there are a number of packages that Scrapy depends on, and you have to install them.
 These packages include pywin32, twisted, zope.interface, lxml and pyOpenSSL.

 - In the ScrapyTut directory run the following pip command to install Scrapy: